-The reason peace lilies have brown leaves can be because of temperature fluctuations, sun burn and dry soil due to underwatering.
+The reason peace lilies have brown leaves can be because of temperature fluctuations, sunburn, and dry soil due to underwatering.
 Peace lily leaf tips turn brown because of low humidity which saps too much moisture from the leaves for the peace lily to tolerate.

-Most common reasons for peace lily leaves turning brown.
+The most common reasons for peace lily leaves turning brown.

 - Low humidity turns the leaf tips brown.
 Peace lilies are tropical plants that prefer a humid environment.
 Low humidity from indoor heating or air conditioning, saps moisture from the leaves, turning the leaves and leaf tips brown.

 - Hard tap water with too many minerals or chemicals (fluoride and chlorine) can cause brown tips.
-Peace lilies prefer to be watered with rain water, bottled water or distilled water to avoid brown tips.
+Peace lilies prefer to be watered with rain water, bottled water, or distilled water to avoid brown tips.

 - Overwatering and poor drainage.
-Peace lilies need potting soil to be evenly moist, yet well draining.
+Peace lilies need potting soil to be evenly moist, yet well-draining.
 Boggy soil initially causes the leaf tips to turn brown and eventually results in yellowing, drooping leaves.

 - Direct sunlight scorches leaves yellow and brown.
 Peace lilies are adapted to grow in the shade, so if the leaves are in the sun burn to a yellow and brown color.